chetanthawani11/lifedash/docs/implementation-prompt.md

 ```

 Remember: I'm a complete beginner, so please be extremely detailed and patient.
 I want to learn while building, not just copy-paste without understanding.
+Dont try to start the server youself just tell me the commands to run manually.
 ---

 ## 📋 How to Use This Prompt